-In FY2016, 11 additional DCHA families purchased homes-6 under the HCV HOAP and 5 under the AYBL program.
+In FY2017, a total of 15 DCHA families purchased homes-13 HCVP families purchased through HOAP and two families purchased through the AYBL program.
 With respect to HCV HOAP program, the agency exceeded its annual goal of 5 new homeowners.
-In total, 16 households received self-sufficiency services through the AYBL program in FY2016.
-Finally, the five FY2016 AYBL homebuyers were able to purchase without the use of a voucher, an unexpected but promising outcome.
-To date, none of the AYBL homebuyers has needed a voucher to assist with the purchase of their homes.
+A total of 16 households received self-sufficiency services through the AYBL program in FY2017.